thebharaths/urlshortner/README.md

 **Step 3: Open Postman App to test the RESTful API Service**
 1. Create a new request.
 2. Choose HTTP Method “POST”
-3. Type “http://localhost:5000/”to serve the local host followed by the API end-point “api/url/shorten”
+3. Type “http://localhost:5000/” to serve the local host followed by the API end-point “api/url/shorten”

 4. Enter the Key as “Content-Type” and Value as “application/json”
 5. Enter the long URL in the body